Agent^2 RL-Bench: Can LLM Agents Engineer Agentic RL Post-Training?: : An Agentic RL Benchmark

 \paragraph{Static judge-based task.} AlpacaEval 2.0 differs from rule-based settings because reward is mediated by a judge rather than a deterministic checker.
 It tests whether agents can optimize against a preference-like signal while remaining in a non-interactive regime, thereby bridging fully programmable rewards and interactive RL.
 In our implementation, this task preserves the single-turn structure of AlpacaEval while integrating it into the same repeated-submission loop as the other tasks.

 \paragraph{Interactive rollout tasks.} ALFWorld and WebShop require stateful multi-step interaction, while DeepSearchQA combines multi-step search with judge-based evaluation in a tool-augmented interactive loop.
-These tasks form the benchmark's decisive stress test because they require an actual rollout-and-training system rather than a static fine-tuning script.
+These tasks form the benchmark's primary stress test for agentic RL competence because useful training data must be grounded in task interaction or trajectory construction rather than plain single-turn fine-tuning alone.
 More broadly, the three tasks expose different failure modes: sparse-reward long-horizon interaction in ALFWorld, dense but brittle task-specific reward in WebShop, and tool use plus judge-mediated search in DeepSearchQA.

-\paragraph{Grading reliability.} Evaluation stochasticity differs across tasks.
-L1 tasks (GSM8K, HumanEval) use deterministic verifiers, so grading variance is zero for a fixed model checkpoint.
-AlpacaEval uses an LLM judge with moderate variance ($\pm$0.5--1pp across repeated evaluations).
-ALFWorld uses deterministic environment episodes (134 fixed episodes), producing stable scores for a given policy.
-WebShop evaluation over 100 fixed instructions exhibits low variance ($\pm$1pp).
-DeepSearchQA has the highest grading variance ($\pm$3pp), arising from stochasticity in both the LLM judge and the search-agent interaction; a seed sweep with 20 exact replications confirmed this spread (Section~3).
-Users of the benchmark should account for this task-dependent evaluation noise when interpreting small score differences, particularly on DeepSearchQA.
+\paragraph{Task adaptations and evaluator reliability.} \benchmarkname{} standardizes heterogeneous tasks under one agent-facing submission loop, so some wrappers are adaptations rather than exact reproductions: AlpacaEval preserves its single-turn preference structure but is exposed through the unified grading API, and DeepSearchQA uses the public \texttt{google/deepsearchqa} data with a custom ReAct-style search-and-judge evaluator.
+Evaluation protocols differ across tasks (deterministic verifiers for L1, an LLM judge for AlpacaEval, 134 fixed episodes for ALFWorld, 100 instructions for WebShop, and a held-out search-and-judge set for DeepSearchQA), so scores should be interpreted relative to each task's verifier and protocol rather than compared directly to original leaderboards.